cleesmith/NiceGUI-primer/README.md

 - NiceGUI is new compared to cut-off training dates of many AI LLM's
-- while impressive being a dynamically created website for documentation, a text file is smaller, faster, easier to ingest by AI
+- while impressive being a dynamically created website for documentation, a text file is smaller, faster, easier to ingest by AI's

 Further information here: